entangledloops/slidingpuzzle/README.md

 [(1, 2), (2, 2), (2, 1), (1, 1), (1, 2), (0, 2), (0, 1), (1, 1), (1, 2), (2, 2), (2, 1), (2, 0), (1, 0), (1, 1), (2, 1), (2, 0), (1, 0), (1, 1), (1, 2), (0, 2), (0, 1), (1, 1), (2, 1), (2, 2), (1, 2), (0, 2), (0, 1), (0, 0), (1, 0), (1, 1), (1, 2), (2, 2), (2, 1), (2, 0), (1, 0), (0, 0), (0, 1), (1, 1), (1, 0), (2, 0), (2, 1), (2, 2)]
 ```

-If you are working with a physical puzzle and actual tile numbers would be easier to read, you can obtain them the same way as `repr(r)` / `str(r)`:
+If you are working with a physical puzzle and actual tile numbers would be easier to read, you can obtain them the same way as `repr(SearchResult)` / `str(SearchResult)`:

 ```python
 >>> solution_as_tiles(r.board, r.solution)